MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Date effectivity

 For some records, you can specify changes that take effect after a specific date.
 Job classification, compensation, position, and worker assignments are examples of date-effective records.

+### Date intervals

+Date intervals define specific time spans used in financial reporting and analysis.
+Examples include fiscal years, quarters, months, and custom date ranges that help organize and analyze financial data.
+In Dynamics 365 applications you can use date intervals to run a report with a dynamic date range.

 ### Deferrals